top of page

 About

-Sandy Bekker is a contemporary South African fine artist, curator and teacher who is currently based in Bangkok, Thailand.
+Sandy Bekker is a contemporary South African fine artist, curator, illustrator and teacher who has recently returned from living and working in China and Thailand for 5 years.

 Having lived in several very different places, I’m also interested in humanity’s varying relationships of sustainability with nature.
 Most people I’ve met are aware of climate change and our need for sustainability, but nations and individuals respond differently according to their context.
-6th Century philosopher, Lao Tzu stated, “A good traveler leaves no tracks,” and recently, I’ve started referencing my own perspectives on this in my art-making, by incorporating some of my melted waste.
+6th Century philosopher, Lao Tzu stated, “A good traveler leaves no tracks,” and recently, I’ve started referencing my own perspectives on this in my art-making, by incorporating some of my melted waste (bubblewrap, water bottles, expired cards etc.).
 It’s important to me that my work is meaningful.
+I like to draw the viewer close up to the work with aesthetic beauty and then allow them to discover that it is cheap, disposable plastic waste in front of them.
+How will they respond to this contradiction?

 In addition to being a painter, Sandy Bekker has also successfully worked in commercial art, teaching and gallery curating.
 She has curated exhibitions in South Africa, London, China and Thailand.
-In 2017 she launched iAfricagallery, an online sales platform promoting contemporary southern African artists.
+In 2017 she foresaw the potential of e-commerce and launched iAfricaGallery, an online sales platform promoting contemporary southern African artists.

-Sandy Bekker raised her daughter on The Garden Route in the intimacy of a small coastal town - Knysna.
+Sandy Bekker raised her daughter on the Garden Route in the intimacy of a small coastal town - Knysna.
 When her daughter left home for university she grabbed the opportunity to travel more extensively, claiming what she refers to as ‘her gap years’.
-Since 2019 she’s been painting and teaching in Asia - first in China and now in Thailand.
+From 2019 to 2024, she’s been painting and teaching in Asia - first in China and then Thailand.

 Art is often my therapy.
 Georges Braque once said, “Art is a wound turned into light”.
-It’s one of my coping mechanisms to stem the loneliness, loss and anxieties I’ve felt - both in a small town and in foreign mega-cities.
+It’s one of my coping mechanisms to stem the loneliness and loss I’ve felt - both in a small town and in foreign mega-cities.
 My painting style varies but my depiction of both an outer and an inner landscape remains constant.

 bottom of page